shey/railroad/README.md

 # railroad

-Welcome to Railroad.
+Welcome to Railroad, [Railcar's companion project](https://github.com/shey/railcar).
 A repository with Ansible playbooks and roles to configure a Ubuntu 20.04 server with a Rails 7 environment (Rbenv, Nginx, LetsEncrypt/TLS, Unicorn, and Postgres).

 ## Usage Notes
 ### Idempotency